 \subsection{EDF structure}

 \cite{SaJJB15:EDF} introduced the concept of an {\it extended distribution function} (EDF), that is a density of stars in the five-dimensional space spanned by $\vJ$ and chemistry,

 An excellent way of summarising the chemodynamical structure of our Galaxy would be to decompose it into components that individually have simple EDFs.
-Specifically, we seek components that have analytic dynamical DFs $f(\vJ)$ that are extended to EDFs by multiplication by an analytic probability density $P(\vc|\vJ)$ that gives the probability that a star with actions $\vJ$ has the chemistry $\vc$. {\it Any} EDF $F(\vc,\vJ)$ can be written as a product $f(\vJ)P(\vc|\vJ)$ -- simply define $f(\vJ)\equiv\int\d^2\vc\,F(\vc,\vJ)$ and $P(\vc|\vJ)\equiv F(\vc,\vJ)/f(\vJ)$ and is trivial to show that $\int\d^2\vc\,P=1$ -- but we want to define our components so $P(\vc|\vJ)$ can be approximated by a Gaussian distribution in $\vc$ with mean and dispersion depending on $\vJ$.
+Specifically, we seek components that have analytic dynamical DFs $f(\vJ)$ that are extended to EDFs by multiplication by an analytic probability density $P(\vc|\vJ)$ that gives the probability that a star with actions $\vJ$ has the chemistry $\vc$. {\it Any} EDF $F(\vc,\vJ)$ can be written as a product $f(\vJ)P(\vc|\vJ)$ -- simply define $f(\vJ)\equiv\int\d^2\vc\,F(\vc,\vJ)$ and $P(\vc|\vJ)\equiv F(\vc,\vJ)/f(\vJ)$ and is trivial to show that $\int\d^2\vc\,P=1$ -- but we want to define our components so $P(\vc|\vJ)$ is analytic.

+{\rd Non-negativity is a fundamental property of a probability density function (pdf), and multi-Gaussian expansions are widely used to approximate non-negative functions analytically.
+In this spirit we assume that $P(\vc|\vJ)$ can be approximated by a Gaussian distribution in $\vc$ with mean and dispersion depending on $\vJ$.}

 The general Gaussian two-dimensional probability density can be written

 where $\vK$ is a $2\times2$ symmetric matrix and the subscripts imply dependence on $\vJ$ -- in order to limit the number of parameters to determine, we assume that $\vK$ is independent of $\vJ$.
 A simple assumption is that $\vc_\vJ$ depends linearly on $\vJ$: